 Safety culture is a facet of organizational culture that captures attitudes, beliefs, perceptions, and values about safety.
 A culture of safety is essential in high reliability organizations and is a critical mechanism for the delivery of safe and high-quality care.
 It requires a strong commitment from leadership and staff.
 In this course, a safe culture is promoted through the use of identifying and reporting patient safety hazards, accountability and transparency, involvement with patients...

 2. Introduction to Cataract Surgery

 This comprehensive course will give you the fundamental knowledge needed to begin performing cataract surgery by phacoemulsification and extracapsular removal.
 Each step from preoperative evaluation to postoperative care will be covered to help prepare you for the operating room...

 3. Supervisor Leadership Skills for a Safe Workplace

 Learn safety communication skills to foster safety accountability, responsibility and correct safety behaviours...

 Some places are better than others when it comes to starting a career as a dining room supervisor.
-The best states for people in this position are New York, New Jersey, Connecticut, and Massachusetts.
-Dining room supervisors make the most in New York with an average salary of $50,120.
-Whereas in New Jersey and Connecticut, they would average $47,762 and $46,507, respectively.
-While dining room supervisors would only make an average of $46,488 in Massachusetts, you would still make more there than in the rest of the country.
+The best states for people in this position are Washington, California, Hawaii, and Rhode Island.
+Dining room supervisors make the most in Washington with an average salary of $44,305.
+Whereas in California and Hawaii, they would average $44,034 and $43,217, respectively.
+While dining room supervisors would only make an average of $41,179 in Rhode Island, you would still make more there than in the rest of the country.
 We determined these as the best states based on job availability and pay.
 By finding the median salary, cost of living, and using the Bureau of Labor Statistics' Location Quotient, we narrowed down our list of states to these four.